SupernovaIC/scrollable-tabs-bootstrap-5/README.md

-# Scrollable Tabs for Bootstrat 5
+# Scrollable Tabs for Bootstrap 5

 A simple plugin to create scrollable tabs with Bootstrap 5.